agsh/onvif/README.md

 Callback is optional and means essentially nothing

 ### absoluteMove(options, callback)

-This is an absolute pan-tilt-zoom method.
+*PTZ.* This is an absolute pan-tilt-zoom method.
 Options for this method is an absolute position of the camera.

 The options are: